JWWeatherman/yeticold/YetiColdSetupWalkthrough.md

 Header: Choose to Create or Recover a Yeti Bitcoin Cold Wallet

-Descripton: Choose setup or recovery.
+Descripton: You can choose to Create a new wallet or Recover and existing one.

 Action: Click "Create new yeticold wallet"